 The implementation of an effective and efficient corporate strategy requires data governance based on best practices and compliance with internal and external regulations, involving the participation of all Bank Mandiri work units.
+Bank Mandiri applies data governance with a model and data.
+To ensure responsible management, Bank Mandiri consistently informs customers about the purpose and legal basis of data processing, ensuring that all consents are given consciously and based on clear understanding.
+Aligned with data protection and privacy principles, Bank Mandiri does not use customer data for secondary purposes beyond the agreed transaction requirements.

-Bank Mandiri applies data governance with a model and structure that supports its business strategy and corporate culture while remaining adaptable to emerging challenges.
+structure that supports its business strategy and corporate culture while remaining adaptable to emerging challenges.
 The data governance framework consists of several structures, ranging from the Board of Directors level to daily operationalization, as follows: